erionc/paper-length/README.md

 ## Data

 Please download [OAGL dataset](http://hdl.handle.net/11234/1-3257) to reproduce the experiments.
-You should copy its train.txt, test.txt, and val.txt files inside the data folder of this repository.
+You should copy its *train.txt*, *test.txt*, and *val.txt* files inside the *data* folder of this repository.
 You also need to download the Glove word embeddings from [here](https://nlp.stanford.edu/projects/glove/) and copy *glove.6B.300d.txt* and *glove.840B.300d.txt* inside the *embed* folder of this repository.
 The Google News word embeddings can be downloaded from [here](https://code.google.com/archive/p/word2vec) and should be converted from binary to text format.
 Please refer to [this post](https://stackoverflow.com/questions/27324292/convert-word2vec-bin-file-to-text) to do that.

 **To observe scores of methods with their default parameters:**

 ```
 python set1_default.py --vectorizer VECT --regressor REG
 ```
-The VECT can be one of: *tfidf*, *count*, *hash*, *union*.
+The VECT can be one of: *tfidf*, **count**, *hash*, *union*.
 The REG can be one of: *mlp*, *lr*, *svr*.

 **To observe scores of a simple neural network with Glove small, Glove big and Word2vec embeddings:**